 Additionally, the MAWA Forum has also published the EMAD R, which contains the arrangements for recognition of other military airworthiness authorities which is an important step to achieve the significant benefits from the harmonisation of military airworthiness regulations.

 As a testimony to the relevance of European cooperation in the military airworthiness domain, some participating Member States have already fully implemented the EMARs into their national airworthiness regulations and are using them for the ‘in-service support’ of the A400M military transport aircraft.
-This is of significance because, by 2020, six European Member States will be using this aircraft within their air force inventories: Belgium, France, Germany, Luxembourg, Spain, and the United Kingdom.
+This is of significance because, by 2020, five European Member States will be using this aircraft within their air force inventories: Belgium, France, Germany, Luxembourg, and Spain.
 Early cooperation in this area is therefore paramount if savings are to be made.
 Further collaborative opportunities are being explored or initiated for other commonly operated military aircraft types such as the NH90 helicopter, EF2000, MRTT, the C-27J Spartan and C295 tactical airlifters, and a variety of other platforms.

 In 2018, the MAWA Forum adopted a new Airworthiness Roadmap aiming at a full implementation of the EMARs into all national military airworthiness regulations of the EDA participating Member States and to harmonise oversight practices.
 A key objective is the mutual recognition of each other’s airworthiness regulatory and oversight system, which in return could unlock potential new aviation-based Pooling & Sharing opportunities like spare parts as well as maintenance and oversight resources among Member States.